PalaBlood/Gruppe_7/README.md

 ### Prerequisites
 Ensure you have the following installed and set up:
-- **API Key:** You will need an API Key to access certain project features.
 - **Git:** Ensure [Git](https://git-scm.com/downloads) is installed on your machine for version control.
 - **Node.js and Python:** Both [Node.js](https://nodejs.org/en/) and [Python](https://www.python.org/downloads/) should be installed.